tejasundeep/ram_gpt/README.md

    - Function for generating text using the trained model with provided input sequence, POS tags, and NER tags.
    - Softmax sampling based on the model's output probabilities.

+10. **Gradient Accumulation:**
+   - Used gradient accumulation to update the model's parameters after accumulating gradients over multiple batches.
+This can stabilize training, especially with large batch sizes.

 10. **Example Usage:**
     - Demonstrates how to train the model, save parameters and vocabulary, and generate text with linguistic features.